Rapids00122/framework-challenge/README.md

 # Framework Challenge
-An about page for a fake renaissance fair
+An about page for a fake renaissance fair using Bootstrap